Oracle CDC Source Connector for Confluent Platform

 • GRANT statements to grant SELECT, UPDATE, INSERT, DELETE, and other privileges on tables.

-For help with handling DDL statements, see Address DDL Changes in Oracle Database.
+For help with handling DDL statements, see Address DDL Changes in Oracle Database for Confluent Platform.

 Mutual TLS with DB authentication and PDBs